FDiot/code_tympan3/doc/installing.rst

         is recommended.

 OpenGL
         is a common 3D rendering API.
-It is maintly acessed through the QtOpenGL component.
+It is mainly accessed through the QtOpenGL components.

 CMake
         CMake_ is a multi platform built tool used to build Code_TYMPAN